-The recent visit of the Russian Foreign Minister to Pakistan has marked a seminal transition in Pakistan and Russian relations.
-This visit was the first of its kind in the last 9 years since 2012.
-The relation between Pakistan and Russia had never been good since the inception of the former.
+The recent visit of the Russian Foreign Minister to Pakistan has marked a seminal transition in the relations between Pakistan and Russia.
+This visit was the first of its kind in the last 9 years (since 2012).
+The relationship between Pakistan and Russia has been strained since the inception of the former.
 The correspondence between them has always been chequered.

 The recent visit of the Russian minister to Pakistan holds a behemoth eminence at the time when the Taliban has warned the United States over the deadline for the withdrawal of troops from Afghanistan.
 Pakistani officials and the Russian Foreign Minister held talks on a host of issues.